Plan your personal exit strategy!

 Places in Route

-When you have a final order, click the "Show Route" button at the bottom of the "Places in Route" box.
-In a moment, a suggested route will overlay on the map (in the example, left, the green pushpins are the places on your trip; the red pushpin is a place you decided to skip or forgot to add).
+When you have a final order, click the "Show Route" button at the bottom of the "Places in Route" list.
+In a moment, a suggested route will overlay on the map.

 You can adjust the order or remove places, and click the "Update Route" button.

-When you've selected the places you want, and have them in the order you want, click the "Skip to Details" link to jump down to a complete point-to-point set of directions and estimated miles and travel time.
+When you've selected the places you want, and have them in the order you want, click the "Skip to Details" link at the bottom of the list to create a complete point-to-point set of directions and estimated miles and travel times.

 Print Map and Directions

 Use the "Print" button at the end of the directions to create a paper copy of your trip route and directions.
 You can also click the "Print" button at the upper right corner of the map to create a paper copy of the trip map.